memgraph/docs/gqlalchemy/reference/transformations/translators/pyg_translator.md

 def to_cypher_queries(self, graph) -> None
 ```

-Produce cypher queries for data saved as part of thePyG graph.
-The method handles both homogeneous and heterogeneous graph.
-The method converts 1D as well as multidimensional features.
+Produces Cypher queries for data saved as part of the PyG graph.
+The method handles both homogeneous and heterogeneous graphs.
+The method converts 1D, as well as multidimensional features.
 If there are some isolated nodes inside the graph, they won't get transferred.
-Nodes and edges created in Memgraph DB will, for the consistency reasons, have property `pyg_id` set to the id they have as part of the PyG graph.
-Note that this method doesn't insert anything inside the database, it just creates cypher queries.
+Nodes and edges created in Memgraph DB will, for consistency reasons, have the property `pyg_id` set to the `id` they have as part of the PyG graph.
+Note that this method doesn't insert anything inside the database, it just creates Cypher queries.

 ##### Input
 - `graph: Union[torch_geometric.data.Data, torch_geometric.data.HeteroData]`

 #### Example

-To transfer `PyG` graph to `Cypher` queries and execute them in the Memgraph, you can use the following query:
+Use the following query to transfer `PyG` graph to Cypher queries and execute them in Memgraph:

 ```python
 memgraph = Memgraph()